John William Rankin was born on Sept. 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

 In 1925, Jacob lived and worked in Washington County, PA.

 After his mother died in 1934, Jacob was ill and unable to care for himself.
-He roomed on Church Street in Fairchance, Fayette County, working as a local saw mill operator and enduring congenital heart disease.
+He roomed on Church Street in Fairchance, Fayette County, working as a local saw mill operator.